blackflux/robo-config/README.md

 Contains a definition file `$$REQ$$.json` for every global dependency `$$REQ$$`.
 Each file contains the following entries:

 - `description`: Short description of this dependency.
-- `details`: Array containing detailed description for this dependency and how it's used.
+- `details`: Array containing detailed description of this dependency and how it's used.
 Each line corresponds to a new line in markdown.
 - `website`: Related website for this dependency.

 ### varDir